RichardLoProjects/DF_2024_wk12_capstone_DE/README.md

 A dashboard project to allow users to explore economic data from [an api](https://oldschool.runescape.wiki/w/RuneScape:Real-time_Prices).
 Project is decomposed into two parts:

-- A data pipeline running on aws ec2 cron job that
+- A data pipeline running on AWS EC2 cron job that

   - extracts from the api
   - transforms data for cleaning